Authentication with cookie sessions

 Handler dependencies via closures

 The usual way to give handlers dependencies (here, an AuthSession) is a factory: an outer function closes over auth_session and returns the real handler.
-Naming the inner coroutine handler keeps the pattern easy to scan.

 python

-from stario import Context, Writer, responses
+from stario import Context, Writer

 from myapp.sessions import AuthSession, AuthUser